Do you want to make sure that the rpm reading of the tachometer that you are using is accurate?

 The Amprobe Tach20 is a user-friendly, only 3 buttons are used to fully operate the instrument.
 Just press and measure.

-The Principle behind this is that the tachometer has a sensor that senses the fluctuation of light or the switching off/on of a light source or a motor that has a changing color (a reflection of white and dark color) while oscillating or rotating.
+The Principle of operation behind the non-contact type tachometer is that it has a sensor that senses the fluctuation of light or the switching off/on of a light source or a changing color (a reflection of white and dark color) while a body is oscillating or rotating.

 This fluctuation or oscillation has a corresponding frequency in which converted to speed and displayed as RPM.
 In this setup, the light in the LED is generated by an oscillating sinewave with the corresponding frequency.

 Below is a conversion of Frequency (Hz) to Revolutions Per Minute (RPM).( visit WIKI for more explanation)